- Type of publication: Instruction Guide

 - effectively pay the benefits.

-It should be clear from the actuarial report that the termination expense amount represents the actuary’s best estimate assumption.
+It should be clear from the actuarial report that the termination expense amount represents the actuary’s best estimate assumption had the plan been terminated at the valuation date.

 Termination expenses should be deducted from the market value of assets in calculating the solvency ratio and not be netted from future investment income.
 The provision would usually include